guardian/typerighter/vision.md

 Change is a permanent fact of language, and a proofing tool must be able to change with it.

-Typerighter's rules should be as easy as possible to create and alter in a 24/7 news cycle.
-And when it's clear that a rule is not performing as it should, it should be trivial for a user to let its maintainers know, with as much context as possible included by default in the feedback.
+Typerighter's rules will be as easy as possible to create and alter in a 24/7 news cycle.
+And when it's clear that a rule is not performing as it should, Typerighter will make it trivial for a user to let its maintainers know, with as much context as possible included by default in the feedback.

 ### KPIs